jeju5/management/cs/aws/aws_developer.md

       * whenever you use this instance, you will have all permission that this Role has.
       * if you try EC2 with a user that has no access, you will still have some permission to this RoleBasedEC2
     * EXAM TIP
-      * Roles alloow you to not use Keys (Access Keys, Secret Keys)
+      * Roles allow you to not use Keys (Access Keys, Secret Keys)
       * Rolse are preferred (security perspective) because it is easily detached/attached to instances without having to stop or terminate instances.
+  * RoleBased EC2 task
+    * Like you create a Role and assign to an instance, you can create a role and assign to a EC2 task.

 * RDS 101: AWS DB Services
   * OLTP (OL"T"P = Online Transaction Processing)
     * SQL Server, MySQL...